Error-331/code_tests/docs/bible/links.md

 Take Hold of Understanding - July 1 (Run from sin);

 The Law is Spiritual - July 2 (Learn to open up the spiritual nature of the Ten Commandments);

+The Advantage - July 3 (the Christ was made a curse for us in order to redeem us from the curse of the Law);